jamesiarmes/php-ews/README.md

 The request objects are build similar to the XML body of the request.
 See the resources section below for more information on building the requests.

+## Examples
+There are a number of examples included in the examples directory.
+These examples are meant to be run from the command line.
+In each, you will need to set the connection information variables to match those of your Exchange server.
+For some of them, you will also need to set ids or additional data that will be used in the request.

 ## Resources
 * [php-ews Website](http://jamesarmes.com/php-ews/)
 * [Exchange 2007 Web Services Reference](http://msdn.microsoft.com/library/bb204119\(v=EXCHG.80\).aspx)